cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

     ![DMA Assessment](assets/49.jpg)

-16. Go back to **Windows Powershell** and Press any key to continue.
-It will close the Powershell window.
+16. Go back to **Windows PowerShell** and Press any key to continue.
+It will close the PowerShell window.

     ![DMA Assessment](assets/43-3.jpg)